ordina-jworks/NodeSimpleServer/README.md

 **Functionality to be implemented:**
 ====================================
 - Implement decent custom logger
-- Convert slotmachine and booze-o-meter frontends to TypeScript and AngularJS
+- Convert slotmachine and booze-o-meter frontends to TypeScript and Angular
 - Add OAuth2 support